launchdarkly/go-sdk-events/CONTRIBUTING.md

 ### Prerequisites

-This project should be built against Go 1.13 or newer.
+This project should be built against the lowest supported Go version as described in [README.md](./README.md).

-Note that the base import path is `gopkg.in/launchdarkly/go-sdk-events.v1`, not `github.com/launchdarkly/go-sdk-events`.
-This ensures that the package can be referenced not only as a Go module, but also by projects that use older tools like `dep` and `govendor`, because the 5.x release of the Go SDK supports either module or non-module usage.
-Future releases of this package, and of the Go SDK, may drop support for non-module usage.

 ### Building